 The Renewable Fuel Standard (RFS) is a great American success story.
 It has helped provide consumers with real choice and savings at the pump while strengthening our economy, delivering greater energy independence, and improving our environment.

-The RFS has broad, bipartisan support in Congress, and has injected much-needed competition into the market, ensuring that homegrown fuels can reach consumers at the gas pump since its authorization under the Energy Policy Act of 2005 and expansion under the Energy Independence and Security Act of 2007.
+The RFS has broad, bipartisan support in Congress, and has injected much-needed competition into the market, ensuring that homegrown fuels can reach consumers at the fuel pump since its enactment under the Energy Policy Act of 2005 and expansion under the Energy Independence and Security Act of 2007.

 Efforts to repeal or change the RFS would undermine that progress, make the U.S. more dependent on foreign oil, and increase gas prices.
 Moreover, it is vital that the Environmental Protection Agency continue to meet the statutory biofuel targets set by Congress for annual Renewable Volume Obligations (RVOs), ensuring that America remains a global leader in renewable energy.

-Growth Energy’s comments submitted to the EPA on August 31 focused on a number of policies that will ensure the continued progress of starch and cellulosic biofuels under the RFS.
+Previously, Growth Energy submitted comments to the EPA to ensure the continued progress of starch and cellulosic biofuels under the RFS.

 The RFS has worked for over 11 years to ensure that oil companies can’t lock biofuels out of the market, but some oil interests seek to undermine the policy and eliminate competition at U.S. gas stations.